kpavlov/langchain4j-kotlin/README.md

 runBlocking {
   val result = model.generateAsync(
     listOf(
-      SystemMessage.from("You are helpful assistant"),
+      systemMessage("You are helpful assistant"),
-      UserMessage.from("Make a haiku about Kotlin, Langchani4j and LLM"), )
+      userMessage("Make a haiku about Kotlin, Langchani4j and LLM"), )
   )
   println(result.content().text())